Jeonhyeryung/Menu-recommendation/Model/README.md

 ## How to run

-1. Using your own dataset.
+1. Using your own dataset
     ```bash
     ├── data
       ├── train